Decline in amphibian populations

 Since the 1980s, decreases in amphibian populations, including population decline and localized mass extinctions, have been observed in locations all over the world.
-These declines are known as one of the most critical threats to global biodiversity.
+This type of biodiversity loss is known as one of the most critical threats to global biodiversity.
+The possible causes include habitat destruction and modification, diseases, exploitation, pollution, pesticide use, introduced species, and ultraviolet-B radiation (UV-B).
+However, many of the causes of amphibian declines are still poorly understood, and the topic is currently a subject of ongoing research.

-Recent (2007) research indicates the reemergence of varieties of chytrid fungi may account for a substantial fraction of the overall decline.
-A more recent (2018) paper published in Science confirms this.

-Several secondary causes may be involved, including other diseases, habitat destruction and modification, exploitation, pollution, pesticide use, introduced species, and ultraviolet-B radiation (UV-B).
-However, many of the causes of amphibian declines are still poorly understood, and the topic is currently a subject of much ongoing research.
-Calculations based on extinction rates suggest that the current extinction rate of amphibians could be 211 times greater than the background extinction rate and the estimate goes up to 25,000–45,000 times if endangered species are also included in the computation.
+Modeling results found that the current extinction rate of amphibians could be 211 times greater than the background extinction rate.
+This estimate even goes up to 25,000–45,000 times if endangered species are also included in the computation.

-Although scientists began observing reduced populations of several European amphibian species already in the 1950s, awareness of the phenomenon as a global problem and its subsequent classification as a modern-day mass extinction only dates from the 1980s.
-By 1993, more than 500 species of frogs and salamanders present on all five continents were in decline.
+Scientists began observing reduced populations of several European amphibian species already in the 1950s.
+Nevertheless, awareness of the phenomenon as a global problem and its subsequent classification as a modern-day mass extinction only dates from the 1980s.

-Background
+Observations

 In the past three decades, declines in populations of amphibians (the class of organisms that includes frogs, toads, salamanders, newts, and caecilians) have occurred worldwide.
 In 2004, the results were published of the first worldwide assessment of amphibian populations, the Global Amphibian Assessment.
 This found that 32% of species were globally threatened, at least 43% were experiencing some form of population decrease, and that between 9 and 122 species have become extinct since 1980.
 As of 2010, the IUCN Red List, which incorporates the Global Amphibian Assessment and subsequent updates, lists 650 amphibian species as "Critically Endangered", and 35 as "Extinct".
 Despite the high risk this group faces, recent evidence suggests the public is growing largely indifferent to this and other environmental problems, posing serious problems for conservationists and environmental workers alike.